-Since 2017 I have also worked as a lecturer at Humboldt University Berlin, teaching a self-devised interdisciplinary social psychology and sociology seminar titled National Identity in Contemporary Germany: Citizenship, Diversity, and Belonging, within the Berlin Perspectives international study program.
+Since 2017 I have also worked as a lecturer at Humboldt University Berlin, teaching a self-devised interdisciplinary psychology and sociology seminar titled National Identity in Contemporary Germany: Citizenship, Diversity, and Belonging, within the Berlin Perspectives international study program.
 The current course syllabus can be found here.

 Within my own work, I focus primarily on national, ethnic, and cultural identity among white and minoritized individuals in diverse societies, specifically Germany and the US.
 I am interested in how everyday individuals, students, teachers, researchers, and policymakers each reiterate inclusionary and exclusionary boundaries of belonging based on often implicit understandings of self and Other.
 I aim to situate my work within relevant historical and geographical contexts, paying particular attention to the interplay between institutional and interpersonal power dynamics.
 To examine these processes and their related impact on group and individual identity, I use a variety of methods, including qualitative narrative and thematic analysis of interviews and text, and survey based quantitative analysis.

 I have three recent first author publications in the European Educational Research Journal, the journal Ethnicities and the British Journal of Social Psychology, all focusing on the negotiation of national identity in an increasingly diverse Germany, at the levels of academia, secondary school, and broader society, respectively.
 Additionally, I am a co-author on multiple papers addressing broader issues in relation to discrimination and identity among diverse adolescents and young adults in Europe and the US, two of which have been published in the European Psychologist and the Journal of Adolescence.